Eating healthy and traveling can be a challenge, but in San Diego, it is almost effortless.

 My husband Bill and I recently made our first trip to California and had an amazing time exploring the relaxing and beautiful coast and eating lots of delicious and energizing food.

 I have to give a shout out to my friend, Janna, who was kind enough to take the time to send me a few of the recommendations below.
-Bill and I did some exploring on our own, too, and came across some awesome food that we wish we could’ve brought home with us.
+Bill and I did some exploring on our own, too, and came across some awesome food that we wish we could have brought home with us.

 - Vitality Tap